uv-cpp/s3client/README.markdown

 ./minio_run_server.sh myalias ~/tmp/minio_data
 ```

-Both scripts ouput access, secret and URL which should be stored into
+Both scripts output access, secret and URL which should be stored into
+environment variables, the optional third argument to the scripts is the name of
+the file where environment variables are stored: use `source` <filename> to set
-environment variables.
+all environment variables.

 The `test` directory includes tests for the high level interface and the S3 API.